PRA Academies

 “It has had a positive impact on her confidence and her riding in general.
 It has been an incredible experience and even more so because we don’t have our own pony.”

 “Last Monday was a dream come true.
-My biggest dream is to become a flat jockey and being given the opportunity to be in a pony racing academy and take part in a race was an incredible experience and I have learnt so much.
+My biggest dream is to become a flat jockey and being given the opportunity to be in a pony racing Academy and take part in a race was an incredible experience and I have learnt so much.
 Having the chance to race at Ascot itself was unbelievable and being able to experience what it’s like in the weighing room and getting weighed out and then weighed in again after the race was a real insight of what it’s like to be a jockey.”

 Email the PRA, with the name of the riding school where you have your regular riding lessons, for an application form for the Pre Academy course or the Academy course: academy@ponyracingauthority.co.uk